 - Head over to Email Accounts under the Emails section.

-- Scroll down to Configuration Settings and select Manual Configuration.
+- Select Manual Configuration.
 We’re going to use that information later.

 2. Forwarding Emails to Gmail Account